 - Speaker, “New Jersey Special Investigators Association 2021 Seminar,” New Jersey Special Investigators Association, October 2021

-- Mentioned in, “Montgomery McCracken Elects Three New Partners,” March 2022
+- Mentioned, “Montgomery McCracken Elects Three New Partners,” March 2022

 - Author, “’McDonnell’ and the Future of Political Corruption Cases,” Connecticut Law Tribune, October 2016